The coverage you need depends on your finances and lifestyle.

 If you only want coverage for the years that you’re paying the bills, this coverage can offer your family financial security.
 Get coverage to pay the mortgage, car payment and get your kids off to college.

 - You predict your circumstances will change.

 With term life insurance, you can reevaluate your policy as you near its expiration date.
-That means that if you’ve experienced major life changes, you’ll be able to adjust your next policy to reflect that.
+That means that if you’ve experienced major life changes, you can adjust your next policy to reflect that.

 - You’re interested in a simple life insurance policy.